Monthly Archives from March 2006

 Clover and the Diffuse Pantheistic Sensitivity in the 19th Century and early 20th Century

-Clover was an apt olfactory symbol of what one sought in nature.
-Through it was not expressed a quest for rarity, a quest for exoticism but on the contrary for an olfactory signal that further established the reality of a beauty that was natural, extremely accessible to everyman and gently familiar.
 There might have been more or less conscious recollections of gustatory sensations too.
 Like clover honey or clover butter which it perfumes, it is a wonder of nature and marvelous except that people forget about it and do not appreciate it fully because honey is not priced like gold and fresh butter like caviar.
-They are the simple but certain yet overlooked luxuries of nature.
+They are the simple but certain, yet overlooked abundant luxuries of nature.

-I would like to quote a passage from the diary of the great American pantheist poet, Walt Whitman (1819-1892), who felt the urge to encompass the space of three days in 1879 when he was sixty on "July 3d, 4th, 5th" with the words "Clover and Hay Perfume."
-He wrote, "Clear, hot, favorable weather -- has been a good summer -- the growth of clover and grass now generally mow'd.
-The familiar delicious perfume fills the barns and lanes."
-Ensues an idyllic description of the countryside reminiscent of a painting by Jean-François Millet in which even the laborer's work and tools become ideal.
+I would like to quote a passage from the diary of the great American pantheist poet, Walt Whitman (1819-1892), who felt the urge to call and encompass the space of three days in 1879 when he was sixty on "July 3d, 4th, 5th" with the words "Clover and Hay Perfume."
+In that entry he wrote,

 In 1885, the Gentleman's Magazine also liked to characterize the scent of clover as "the familiar fragrant clover perfume."

-The scent of wilting clover is mentioned in other texts; in a 19th century culture which was much richer in and appreciative of the aromas of hay - see Whitman above - given the importance of horse transportation and the greater part accorded to the rural economy, we can see dry clover and its-hay-like scent to be consistent with the taste for hay-like coumarin popularized in bottled form by Fougère Royale by Houbigant in 1882, the first commercial synthetic fragrance composition.
-Writer Guy de Maupassant who was brought up in the Normandy countryside and was a traditionalist by instinct (he hated the Eiffel Tower and had to take his meals in a restaurant at its foot which turned its back to it) fount it delectable and made it his signature scent.
-The L.T.
-Piver Trèfle Incarnat, it is a fact little known, is considered a fougère perfume, like Houbigant Fougère Royale.
-Some even confuse it as the first historical fougère.
-The Fougère genre was defining of the period as Jicky by Guerlain (1889) also shows.
+The scent of wilting clover is mentioned in other texts; in a 19th century culture which was much richer in and appreciative of the aromas of hay (see Whitman above) given the importance of horse transportation and the greater part accorded to the rural economy, we can see dry clover and its-hay-like scent to be consistent with the taste for hay-like coumarin popularized in bottled form by Fougère Royale by Houbigant in 1882 - the first commercial synthetic fragrance composition.

-Garden writer Lena May McCauley (1859-1940) dedicated a chapter of her book The Joy of Gardens (1911) to clover and what is furthermore noteworthy to its scent more specifically.
+Garden writer Lena May McCauley (1859-1940) dedicated a chapter of her book The Joy of Gardens (1911) to clover and what is furthermore noteworthy, to its scent more specifically.
 She wrote some of the most heart-felt pages on the modest overlooked yet ultimately hard to ignore charms of the perfumed clover.

 "Everyone with a taste of sweet knows the flavor of clover honey.
 It inherits the deliciousness of the nectar of the gods gleaned from the thymy banks of the vale of Hymettus and the slopes of Parnassus ; and who dares deny that the clover meadows were there, and but escaped the eyes of the poet though he inhaled their fragrance?"